About NJPACE

 NJPACE (New Jersey PACE) is a nonprofit arm of Possible Planet, a NJ 501(c)(3) originally registered as the Center for Regenerative Community Solutions.

 We have advocated for PACE in New Jersey since 2012 and have helped the law pass three times in the NJ legislature, with overwhelming bipartisan majorities.
 Governor Phil Murphy finally signed it into law in 2021.
-The New Jersey Economic Development Authority (NJEDA) was tasked with writing the guidelines and administering the program.
-The regulations were developed, approved, and published in 2024.

 Meet the Team